diffpy/diffpy.srfit/doc/devmanual/extending.rst

 Much of the power of SrFit comes from being able to plug existing python codes into the framework.
 For example, external forward calculators can be wrapped up inside ``ProfileGenerators`` without modifying the calculator.
-This case is handled in the :ref:`developers-guide-examples`.
+This is demonstrated in :ref:`developers-guide-examples`.
 Structure adapters defined in the diffpy.srfit.structure module are also built around this principle.
 These adapters are hierarchical ``ParameterSets`` (found in ``diffpy.srfit.fitbase.parameterset``) that encapsulate the different pieces of